Blog

 Here are the specifics:

-• In some lower-cost areas or those with higher costs of construction, limits will vary.
+• In some lower-cost areas or those with higher construction costs, limits will vary.

 If you have questions about what this change could mean for you, please reach out at 888-616-9885 or click here to contact us.